Skip to content

 And popular Witchblade was: the comic book was adapted into a television series in 2001, as well as an anime, a manga, and a novel in 2006.
 The comic book series lasted 20 years, coming to an end in 2015.
 It was relaunched a few years later, and the reboot ran from 2017 to 2020.

-But what Witchblade is about? streetwise NY cop Sara Pezzini comes into possession of the mysterious Witchblade, a supernatural gauntlet, a weapon that bonds with a female host and provides her with a variety of power in order to fight supernatural evil.
+But what Witchblade is about?
+Streetwise NY cop Sara Pezzini comes into possession of the mysterious Witchblade, a supernatural gauntlet, a weapon that bonds with a female host and provides her with a variety of power in order to fight supernatural evil.
 As the artifact’s bearer, Sara goes toe to toe with a Machiavellian industrialist, supernatural serial killers, and far worse, as the supernatural underworld of New York alters the course of her destiny forever.

 As part of the Top Cow Universe, Witchblade also crossovers with The Darkness, Tomb Raider, but also Madgaelna, Evo, and more.
 She has also encountered Vampirella, Red Sonja as well as the JLA.

-The Complete Witchblade, The Original Series (1995-2015)
+Witchblade, The Original Series (1995-2015)

 The Complete Witchblade is the latest collection from Image Comics, reprinting Witchblade from the beginning…